 Dallas-Area Colleges with Graphic Design Programs

 Students interested in graphic design, computer graphics or graphic communication programs in the Dallas area have several school options from which to choose.
-This article examines the programs at three schools that are 45 minutes or less from downtown Dallas.
-There is also a table of information, such as enrollment, tuition, graduation rates and acceptance rates, that could be useful to a prospective student.
+This article examines the programs at three schools that are 35 miles or less from downtown Dallas.
+There is also a table of information, such as enrollment, tuition, graduation rates and acceptance rates, which could be useful to a prospective student.
 Information about one other Dallas-area school with a relevant program is included at the end of this article.

-- Tarrant County College is a two-year, public institution about 26 miles from downtown.
-It offers an associate degree option in graphic communication as well as a certificate in computer graphics.
+- Tarrant County College District is a two-year, public institution with the Northeast Campus in Hurst situated about 25 miles from downtown.
+This location offers an associate degree option in graphic communication as well as a certificate in computer graphics.

 - Many graphic design companies require applicants to hold a bachelor's degree in the field.
-One school that offers a bachelor's program is Texas Christian University, roughly 35 miles from Dallas in Fort Worth.
+One school that offers a bachelor's program is Texas Christian University, 33 miles from Dallas in Fort Worth.

 Comparison of Schools